DonDracula/Unity_Demo/Tower Defence/README.md

 Name：Tower Defence

+Goal：Arrange the defense tower, and baffle the enemy.

-Goal：Implement the basic functions that a tower defence game may have.
+Description: Implement the basic functions that a tower defence game may have, which has two type of enemies(land,and air), you can attack the enemies by the arrangement of tower defense.
+When the base camp is destroied, you will lose.

 ScreenShot: